What is the service life of a outdoor weather station?

 Experts group weather stations into different types based on their purpose and setup.
 These include portable weather stations, high-accuracy weather stations, and highway weather stations.
 Each type serves different needs and situations.

-No universally established standard exists for how long a weather station should last.
-The length of time a weather station works depends on several factors.
+There is no set standard for how long a weather station should last.
+The lifespan of a weather station depends on many factors.

 The quality of the station depends on several factors.
 These factors include how well builders construct it.
 They also include the materials that we used.
 The installation conditions matter too.